 • Request information from colleges that interest you.
 Do further research on any that look interesting and start to get your initial list of possible schools together.

 • Take the SAT or the ACT.

-• Visit a few colleges during spring break.
-Just make sure that it’s not spring break at the college—you want be there when the action is in full swing.
+• Visit a few colleges during MEA, winter, or spring break.
+Just make sure that it’s not a scheduled break at the college—you want be there when the action is in full swing.

 • Sign up for summer school if you need to fulfill any special requirements.
 Apply for a summer job or an internship and try to make it a great one.
 Or, consider going to study abroad for a few months—it’s a great experience and can be awesome material for your college and scholarship essays.